sunil02nov/ipl-win-probability-predictor/README.md

 # ipl-win-probability-predictor
-A machine learning project to find out the win probability of an IPL match Dataset Path : https://www.kaggle.com/datasets/ramjidoolla/ipl-data-set
+A machine learning project to find out the win probability of an IPL match \n Dataset Path : https://www.kaggle.com/datasets/ramjidoolla/ipl-data-set